 The musical featuring book and lyrics by Kathie Lee Gifford and music by David Pomeranz and David Friedman, stars the previously announced two-time Tony nominee Carolee Carmello ( Sister Act, Mamma Mia!, Parade) as Aimee.

 Opening night is Nov.
 15. Tickets are on sale at ScandalousOnBroadway.com.

 |photo by Chris Bennion|

-As previously announced, Scandalous also stars two-time Tony Award winner George Hearn (Sunset Blvd., La Cage aux Folles, Sweeney Todd) as James Kennedy and Brother Bob, Edward Watts (Finian's Rainbow) as Robert Semple and David Hutton, Roz Ryan (Chicago, Dreamgirls) as Emma Jo Schaeffer and Andrew Samonsky as Harold McPherson and Kenneth Ormiston.
+Here's how the producers characterize the fact-inspired show: "Set in 1920s Los Angeles, holiness collides with Hollywood in this extraordinary tale of one remarkable woman's charismatic rise to fame amidst scandalous love affairs and growing controversy, inevitably ending in her much-publicized fall from grace."
+As previously announced, Scandalous also stars two-time Tony Award winner George Hearn ( Sunset Blvd., La Cage aux Folles, Sweeney Todd) as James Kennedy and Brother Bob, Edward Watts ( Finian's Rainbow) as Robert Semple and David Hutton, Roz Ryan ( Chicago, Dreamgirls) as Emma Jo Schaeffer and Andrew Samonsky as Harold McPherson and Kenneth Ormiston.